Nextech-Catapults/curriculum-25/unit-2/unit-2-lesson-15.md

 ## Lesson Materials

 📖 Upload as Material in Google Classroom:
-- [Slides](https://docs.google.com/presentation/d/1Ed0KY5cWTN1iIdh8PbgJ-_7MENMCv8jbh8hTRO17GBA/edit?usp=sharing) (make a copy for your program - upload the copy)
+- [Slides](https://docs.google.com/presentation/d/1mV9XG2aHmutlYfh7ASUSr2KaX_sp6YU-kLJfHLDntoI/edit?usp=sharing) (make a copy for your program - upload the copy)
 - There are no coding exercises for this lesson.
 Students will work on their projects.

-📝 Upload as Assignment in Google Classroom (Ungraded):
-- [Project Presentation Template](https://docs.google.com/document/d/17_7gXoUkwDxjCXhQwP-1e8Km3jUlXBVROmhUKEUp9Ds/edit?usp=sharing) (choose the dropdown option: "Make a copy for each student")

-📝 Upload as Assignment in Google Classroom (Ungraded):
+📝 Upload as Assignment in Google Classroom
-- [Project Submission Form](https://forms.gle/jpemUa2fTs6DFdCX8) (DO NOT MAKE A COPY - upload as link)

 <br>